Fancy something a little different this season? SportUNE are excited to announce Oztag will again be a part of our community sport offerings.

 Updates on this year’s competition in alignment with COVID-19 return to train and playing guidelines will be made available once confirmed by competition management and club delegates.

-2022 registrations for Oztag are opening soon.
+2022 registrations for Oztag are open!
 Don’t miss out on playing in this awesome new competition. #ActivateYourUNELife

 Oztag is the latest craze in recreational sport that now has competitions running all over Australia, with the largest areas located in Sydney, Brisbane and Canberra.